 On another occasion (when employment contracts first came in) I had just become employed but one day I had a seizure in the tearoom before work and I promptly lost my job.
 I now work in an organisation where I get to work with a whole variety of students, teachers, and others to find creative solutions or solve their problems through IT.

 Maria: Talk about being resilient, David!

 David: You can be resilient when the meds are right and you can function.
-Gawd!
-I have tried so many meds, and combination of them over the years, and I now know which meds to avoid.
+I have tried so many meds, and combinations of them over the years, and I now know which meds to avoid.
 Some medications gave me some interesting side effects like making me porky or talking 19 to the dozen.
 The worst medication that I used was levetiracetam.
 I became the ‘crying rage monster’ with that one.
 If I wasn’t snapping everyone’s head off, I was crying like a baby.
 The worst of it all was that I was prescribed it just before the Christmas holiday and I had no neurologist to support me through that period of absolute enraged depression.
 It was horrible stuff.
 Gabapentin wasn’t good for me either and the dose controlling my seizures was enough to tranquilise a horse.
 It certainly slowed me down.